10 Ways To Attract Positive Energy August 28, 2010

 Related posts: Can You Change Reality? * Grateful (Kate Shrewsday) * Tigger or Eeyore . . .
 It’s Your Call * Only If . . .
 Je Voudrais Voler * Self-Fulfilling Prophesies * Creative Visualization * Silence the Inner Critic * To Dream The Impossible Dream

-Great advice and very true
+Great advice and very true 🙂

-I wonder how much illness and dis-ease would we eliminate if we learned to tame our worry by transforming it into wonder.
+I wonder how much illness and dis-ease we would eliminate if we learned to tame our worry by transforming it into wonder.

 Great post Nancy – very Victor Frankl.
 As for #6 – don’t even ever call it “yours”.
 Thanks for a good list to think about.